 The Government Transparency Institute and FCDO UK team has won the first place in the IMF Anti-Corruption Challenge with its project Public procurement corruption risks: Harnessing Big Data for better fiscal governance and growth.
 We also worked together with the IMF to deliver this innovative project.

 We developed an intelligence tool which uses big data analytics and peer-reviewed methods to identify corruption risks in micro-level public procurement processes and estimate their impact on prices.
-The pilot dashboard covering 5 countries enables policy makers, first, to explore corruption risks in public procurement both on the macro and micro levels, for example looking at the risks of individual ministries over time.
+The pilot dashboard covering 5 countries (the extended dashboard for 34 countries can be seen here) enables policy makers, first, to explore corruption risks in public procurement both on the macro and micro levels, for example looking at the risks of individual ministries over time.
 This analysis helps to identify hotspots of corruption risk where policy change is likely to achieve the biggest impact.
 Second, our tool allows policy makers to track the financial impacts and growth costs of corruption risks on the micro and macro levels.
 For example, overpricing in public infrastructure projects can be traced back to identified corruption risks.
 Third, policy scenario modelling has been done on the basis of the identified links between corruption risks and costs.
 For example, the financial benefits of decreasing single bidding are predicted informing policy choice on how best to reduce budget deficits without compromising public service quality.
 Read the full policy brief here on our methodology and results.

 See the dashboard: